mesosphere-backup/dcos-cassandra-service/docs/api-reference.md

 Retrieve the status of a node by sending a GET request to `/v1/nodes/<node-#>/status`:

 ```
-$ curl -H "Authorization: token=$AUTH_TOKEN" <master-IP>/service/cassandra/v1/nodes/<node-#>/status
+$ curl -H "Authorization: token=$auth_token" <dcos_url>/service/cassandra/v1/nodes/<node-#>/status
 ```

 ## Node Info
 Retrieve node information by sending a GET request to `/v1/nodes/<node-#>/info`:

 ```
-$ curl -H "Authorization: token=$AUTH_TOKEN" <master-IP>/service/cassandra/v1/nodes/</node-#>/info
+$ curl -H "Authorization: token=$auth_token" <dcos_url>/service/cassandra/v1/nodes/</node-#>/info
 ```

 ## Service Status Info
 Send a GET request to the `/v1/state/properties/suppressed` endpoint to learn if Cassandra is in a `suppressed` state and not receiving offers.
 If a service does not need offers, Mesos can "suppress" it so that other services are not starved for resources.

 You can use this request to troubleshoot: if you think Cassandra should be receiving resource offers, but is not, you can use this API call to see if Cassandra is suppressed.

 ```
-curl -H "Authorization: token=$AUTH_TOKEN" "<master-IP>/service/cassandra/v1/state/properties/suppressed"
+curl -H "Authorization: token=$auth_token" "<dcos_url>/service/cassandra/v1/state/properties/suppressed"
 ```

 ## Cleanup